Do You Know What Psychedelic Art is?

 60s Psychedelic Art Posters

 Commercialization of Psychedelic Art: From Subcultural Phenomenon to Commodities

 During the sixties, there were two major art movements dominant in America.
-One of them was self-referential abstraction the other was pop art.
+One of them was self-referential abstraction, and the other was pop art.
 Born in the subcultural context psychedelic art was not apolitical like abstract expressionism, nor was it celebratory of the consumerist lifestyle like pop art was.
 At the time, psychedelic art was subversive and liberating just like the counterculture it emerged from.
-However, by the late sixties and in the beginning of the seventies things have changed and corporations started to recognize the commercial potential in the psychedelic aesthetics.
+However, by the late sixties and at the beginning of the seventies things have changed and corporations started to recognize the commercial potential in the psychedelic aesthetics.
 The rebellious nature of the movement was abolished, once the world of psychedelic art was consumed and co-opted by the cultural industry.
 Ironically, psychedelic art with all of its features became part of the world it initially fought against.
-In the seventies, the recognizable imagery of psychedelia from contrasting colors and kaleidoscopic patterns to morphing objects and surrealistic subject matter was used to sell a variety of products, stripping the psychedelic art out of its ideological properties and taming its revolutionary potential.
+In the seventies, the recognizable imagery of psychedelia from contrasting colors and kaleidoscopic patterns to morphing objects and the surrealistic subject matter was used to sell a variety of products, stripping the psychedelic art out of its ideological properties and taming its revolutionary potential.

 Contemporary Psychedelia in the Work of Bruce Riley and Ryan McGinness